zcox10/template_ds_setup/README.md

 # Overview
-Fork and clone this repo to have a sample setup every time you want to create a new GitHub repo.
+This repo will serve as the sample setup every time you want to create a new GitHub repo.
 This repo uses [repo2docker](https://github.com/jupyter/repo2docker) to simply utilize any packages, data, code, etc. related to this project.
 All you have to do for adding new packages is add a package within the `/binder/requirements.txt` file.

+# Create a New Repo
+Navigate to [Import a Repo](https://github.com/new/import) on GitHub to create a new repository.
+Use this repository as the imported repo, https://github.com/zcox10/template_ds_setup.
+You'll be able to give the repo a unique name and clone to your local machine.

 # Using the Repo
 Once you have the git repository, add any requirement packages you want your repo to have within the `/binder/requirements.txt` file.
 Afterwards, push your changes to GitHub.
 Finally, run this command: